The MedStar Health—MedStar Georgetown University Hospital/Washington Hospital Center Ophthalmology Residency Program

 By the end of the eye residency, residents have acquired the ability to appropriately evaluate and perform a wide range of ophthalmic surgical procedures.
 There is a harmonious synthesis of all of the elements of pre-, intra-, and post-operative care.
 Residents clearly understand that ophthalmic surgery is an evolving and heterogeneous field that will require a continuous process of discriminating learning for the rest of their careers.

 Schedule and call

-At MWHC residents share coverage for emergency night call during the first year.
-Second-year residents cover 20 nights per resident per year.
+At MWHC residents share coverage for emergency night call during the PGY2 year.
+PGY3 residents cover 20 nights per resident per year.
 Third-year residents are on stand-by call.
 An ophthalmology resident is on duty at MWHC to handle calls until 6:00 p.m. weeknights; thereafter, calls are taken from home by pager.
 Depending on the service, severity and volume of cases, calls at all facilities are managed via pager.
 Call duties at the other rotations, if assigned, vary by institution and by year.

 All resident schedules are drawn up by the chief residents and are approved by the program director.

 Sample Rotation Schedule